autonomousvision/navsim/docs/submission.md

 Have a look at `run_cv_create_submission_pickle.sh` in the [NAVSIM](https://github.com/autonomousvision/navsim/blob/main/docs/install.md) repository: this file creates the pickle file for the ConstantVelocity agent.
 You can run it for your own agent by replacing the `agent` override. **Note that you have to set the variables `TEAM_NAME`, `AUTHORS`, `EMAIL`, `INSTITUTION`, and `COUNTRY` in `run_create_submission_pickle.sh` to generate a valid submission file**

 You should be able to obtain the same evaluation results as on the server by running the evaluation locally.
-To do so, use the override `train_test_split=warmup_navsafe_two_stage_extended` when executing the script to run the PDM scoring.

-### Multi-seed warmup submission

-For a multi-seed submission, you first have to create individual agents, i.e. trained on different seeds.
-Consequently, you can merge your entries to a single submission file with the `run_merge_submission_pickles.sh` bash script.
-Please set the override `train_test_split=warmup_navsafe_two_stage_extended ` to ensure all individual entries contain trajectories for the evaluation.

 ## Submission Description